 Navios has a reputation for innovation in the transportation and logistics of dry bulk cargo movements.
 This is based on a history of successfully pioneering new and challenging trades throughout the world.
 The company was largely instrumental in opening the Orinoco River to navigation by large ocean-going vessels, and establishing offshore transshipment operations at the mouth of the river.
 It also played a critical role in opening the Gulf of St. Lawrence to winter navigation.
 Navios also pioneered a lead and zinc transshipment operation off the coast of Alaska north of the Arctic Circle.

 Today, Navios continues to innovate in all areas of its business.
-Sophisticated management expertise in freight, currency and fuel derivatives, mergers & acquisitions, structured and corporate finance, hedging and risk management, and physical and intangible asset management all contribute to Navios' preeminent position as a global maritime enterprise.
+Sophisticated management expertise in mergers & acquisitions, structured and corporate finance, risk management, and physical and intangible asset management all contribute to Navios' preeminent brand recognition.